mleverance/sc_git_lessons/05-mtl-exploring-history.md

 we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
-If we want to go back even further, we can use a commit identifier instead:
+If we want to go back even further, we can use the commit identifier from the first commit instead:

 ~~~
 $ git checkout f22b25e mars.txt